codeFareith/cf_google_authenticator/README.md

 by setting "tx_cfgoogleauthenticator_enable" to 0, for the desired user.

 #### Frontend
-Unfortunately, de-/activating 2FA for frontend users is not implemented yet.
+Unfortunately, 2FA for frontend users can currently only be set up via the backend.

 ## History
 See [CHANGELOG.md](CHANGELOG.md)